How to spoil yourself in Japanese hot-spring inns (onsen ryokan)

 The first rule of Hot-spring club: Bathe three times at least

 Averagely, we bathe three times for a stay of one night: Soon after check-in, before going to bed, and soon after getting up.
 Accordingly, we can enjoy a sunset, night sky, and sunrise in an open-air bath.
-The following is a typical and official pattern: check-in, taking a bath, lying down on the tatami-mat floor of a room until dinner, having dinner, taking a walk outside, taking a bath, sleeping, getting up, taking a bath, having breakfast, and check-out.
-How lazy and nonproductive we are!
+For your information, let me share the typical and official way how to stay in a Japanese hot-spring inn as follows: check-in, taking a bath, lying down on the tatami-mat floor of a room until dinner, having dinner, taking a walk outside, taking a bath, sleeping, getting up, taking a bath, having breakfast, and check-out.
+How lazy and nonproductive we are in hot-spring inns!

 The passage of time has stopped in hot-spring towns